2025 Los Angeles Rams season: Week 9: vs. New Orleans Saints

-Matthew Stafford continued his impressive play as the Rams secured their first conference victory of the season to improve to 6-2.
+Matthew Stafford continued his impressive play as the Rams secured their first conference victory of the season to improve to 6–2.
 The veteran quarterback completed 24 of 32 passes for 281 yards and threw four touchdown passes to add to his league-leading total (21).
-Los Angeles scored on three of its first four possessions, with tight end Tyler Higbee's 1-yard TD reception capping a 12-play, 88-yard drive to start the game.
-After punting on their next drive, the Rams drove 62 yards in 11 plays with Stafford throwing a 3-yard TD pass to wide receiver Davante Adams.
+Los Angeles scored on three of its first four possessions, with tight end Tyler Higbee's 1-yard touchdown reception capping a 12-play, 88-yard drive to start the game.
+After punting on their next drive, the Rams drove 62 yards in 11 plays with Stafford throwing a 3-yard touchdown pass to wide receiver Davante Adams.
 After New Orleans got on the scoreboard with a field goal, the Rams responded quickly as Stafford found wide receiver Puka Nacua for a 39-yard touchdown pass.
-Nacua, who had not played since L.A.'s Week 6 victory over Baltimore, led the Rams with seven receptions for 95 yards.
+Nacua, who had not played since the Rams' Week 6 victory over Baltimore, led the Rams with seven receptions for 95 yards.
 The Rams opened up the second half with an impressive 16-play drive that covered 80 yards and consumed 9 minutes and 46 seconds as Adams (five receptions, 60 yards) and Stafford connected for another score, this time from four yards out.
-Running back Kyren Williams had his best game of the season with 114 yards on 25 carries including a 1-yard TD run early in the fourth quarter to finish the Rams' scoring, and backup Blake Corum added 58 yards on 13 carries.
-Defensively, inside linebacker Nate Landman had a team-high five tackles and forced a fumble that was recovered by safety Kamren Kinchens to set up the Rams' final TD.
-Cornerback Emmanuel Forbes added four total tackles and three pass deflections along with an interception in L.A.'s victory.
+Running back Kyren Williams had his best game of the season with 114 yards on 25 carries including a 1-yard touchdown run early in the fourth quarter to finish the Rams' scoring, and backup Blake Corum added 58 yards on 13 carries.
+Defensively, Nate Landman had five tackles and forced a fumble that was recovered by safety Kamren Kinchens to set up the Rams' final touchdown.
+Cornerback Emmanuel Forbes added four total tackles and three pass deflections along with an interception in Los Angeles's victory.